Solar-Powered GPS Trackers vs Battery-Powered

 In addition to localization, our battery-powered device range also supports features such as Movement-Based and Adaptive tracking (automatically increasing the device’s reporting rate based on movement and entering sleep mode at rest) as well as Recovery Mode (switching to live-tracking in the case of theft).
 These features can be power-intensive and depending on the state of the charge of the LiPo battery, may not be achievable or even supported on solar-powered devices.

-Our battery-powered devices also don’t use proprietary, impossible-to-remove batteries (when’s the last time you replaced the LiPo battery in your smartphone?).
+Our battery-powered devices also don’t use proprietary, impossible-to-remove batteries.
 Instead, we opt for user-replaceable AAA, AA, C, or D cell batteries, which makes it simple to swap them out and continue using the device for many years to come.

 When researching and deploying asset tracking solutions, it’s important to consider the total cost (financial, time, and environmental impact) of device ownership through its lifetime.
 Where solar-powered solutions are a fantastic fit for many IoT applications, in asset tracking applications we have found primary cell battery-powered devices offer better performance and longevity, require less hands-on maintenance and management, and are able to support important features like recovery mode and movement-based events.